MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 1. The Eye Tracking Calibration Prompt dialog provides the user with details on why eye tracking is needed.
 2. Presents the user a way to decline to have their eyes calibrated.

-If the user chooses to launch the Eye Tracking Calibration, the focus should returning to the original application after calibration completes.
+If the user chooses to launch the Eye Tracking Calibration, the focus should return to the original application after calibration completes.

 ### Calibration data and security